tenman/raindrops/README.txt

 QUICK START
 see: http://www.tenman.info/wp3/raindrops/quick-start/

-ver 0.940
+ver 0.948
+raindrops_delete_post_link()
+    This function default no work.
+    If you need delete post link
+    Please open file functions.php and const SHOW_DELETE_POST_LINK value set true. ver 0.940
 By page edit and post edit,
 the Color Type and the number of columns can be set to contribution.
 Add a few codes when you edit post. e.g.
 <!--[raindrops color_type="light" col="1"]-->